 6. Improve your relationship with your spouse

-The implication of divorce on children is an example of a divorce pro and con that can create a challenging situation.
-On the one hand, your children will be better off without growing in an unhealthy environment, but on the other, they will experience loss, fear and a sense of instability during the process.
+On the one hand, your children will be better off without growing in an unhealthy environment, but on the other, they will experience loss, fear, and a sense of instability during the process.

 2. Divorce is expensive and financially challenging